-JP Fuji Group is the largest operating Pan-Asian restaurant group in the Metro Boston Area with 8 established concepts and 3 additional locations scheduled for 2020.
+JP Fuji Group is the largest operating Pan-Asian restaurant group in the Metro Boston Area with 8 established concepts and additional locations scheduled in the next few years.
 The Quincy-based empire was built by Jimmy Liang and Peter Tse under the motto of “leaving a place better than you found it”.

 Business began in 1998 when the 19-year-old best friends opened their first Fuji Restaurant in Wollaston.
 The neighborhood fell in love with this location where locals and newcomers alike felt welcomed.
 Superior customer service combined with expertly prepared sushi and Japanese cuisine catapulted the team’s success and led to the creation of Fuji 1546 in 2004.
 This larger establishment offered an extended selection of the original Fuji’s menu and accommodated many more guests.
 At 4,200 square feet, with seating for 112 that included the longest bar in the city, Fuji 1546 became the hub for sushi aficionados.

 In 2007, Jimmy, Peter, and business partners John Liang and Tony Liang, went on to create B Café, formerly known as Beni Café.
 This location offers a fast-casual atmosphere with the same quality food that JP Fuji Group is known for, including specialty teas and smoothies.

 A year later, Shabu Restaurant joined the family just a few doors down from B Café.
 At Shabu, guests can enjoy quality Japanese hot pot —first of its kind in the South Shore—along with a fun selection of appetizers, desserts, beer, sake, and wine.